 Students seeking licensure should consult members of the department about these requirements as early as possible.
 Requirements for each license are listed under endorsements.

-Students seeking licensure must have taken a course in mathematics, in humanities, in American history or government, and coursework in both a biological and physical science.
+Students seeking licensure must take a course in each of the following areas as part of a general education requirement: mathematics, humanities, American history or government, and the natural sciences.

 For students planning to teach in some state other than Iowa, most states will grant at least a temporary license on the strength of the Iowa license.